 We thought we were going to have to move into a budget suites or something like it but David’s Mom graciously offered the little apartment off her house, that we had forgot about.
 My poor Mother-in-law, I don’t think she realized how much we really would be bringing with us.
 I didn’t want to put any of our clothes in storage because Vegas weather can be weird hot one day, chilly the next.
 Gail was great and the six weeks we were there flew by.

 In the meantime we had made an offer on “The House” and waited patiently.
 We had heard the horror stories how some banks take forever, but this one was ready to sell this house.
 I think our offer had a lot to do with the speed of their reply.
 The one thing that David had heard on one of the HGTV shows was how you offer just a little more than the asking price when dealing with a bank.
 Also on Patricia’s advice we offered to pay for all inspections and closing costs.

 Before we knew it our loan was approved, and on October 14, 2008 we had keys to our new home.

-A few improvements were necessary before we moved in.
-Our handy man and his son, who helped get our old home in shape, helped us with these.
+Before we moved in our handy man and his son, who helped get our old home in shape, got to work on our new home.
 They painted, installed blinds, garage door openers, and two ceiling fans.
 A company recommended by Patricia thoroughly cleaned the carpet throughout the house.
 The previous owners took the fridge, dishwasher, washer and dryer and garbage disposal.
 These were all installed before we moved in.

 As it turned out our move in date is one we can never forget October 31st, Halloween of all days.
 We just passed our two year mark in our new home and have for the most part settled in.
 We were lucky to sell our home in this economy.
 The equity in our old home was a huge factor in being able to buy our new and possibly final home.
 Our main goal was to be closer to my brother and his family; we are less than two miles away.